 SOTM - Stockwell Strategy: A UX Research and Strategy LLC Solving Common Business Strategy Problems

-business owner of the month Business can often be complicated, but if you have the help of Stockwell Strategy, it doesn’t have to be.
+Business can often be complicated, but if you have the help of Stockwell Strategy, it doesn’t have to be.
 Owner Amanda Stockwell formed her company based on common issues she saw, and her vision is to help business owners solve several problems:

 • Who to market to